Running a Business Central Database on Azure SQL Database

 Deploying using BACPAC files

-For multi-tenancy mode installations, this procedure must be performed both for the application database as well as for the tenant databases.
+For multi-tenancy mode installations, complete the steps for both the application database and the tenant databases.

 Export Business Central Database to a BACPAC File

 When you deploy your application online, you must provide a compressed .zip file that contains the database as data-tier application file, known as BACPAC (.bacpac) file.
 This article describes how you to create the BACPAC files and zip.
 You can do this using SQL Server Management Studio or the SqlPackage.exe command-line tool.

 In SQL Server Management Studio, connect to the server instance that hosts the database.

 In Object Explorer, right-click either the database, choose Task, and then choose Export Data-tier Application.